kedeger/html-css-review/readme.md

 ```

 ```
-The first two methods choose to declare style information within the html document which is not as efficient as the third method of using an external style sheet which pulls style information from a separate css file.
+The first two methods choose to declare style information within the html document which is not as efficient as the third method of using an external style sheet which pulls style information from a separate css file (also increases the flexibility you have with the css you've created).
 ```

 2.)
 Below are some different CSS selectors.
 Use CSS comments to describe what each selector will do.